The Staff of Karnath: Plot

 Millions of years ago, creatures known as Sarnathians ruled the Earth, centring their values on torture of other creatures that were opposed to their rule.
 Their aim was to rule the universe using a mysterious orb that granted them great power.
 Thousands of years later, the orb became too powerful and eventually caused a tear in the inter-dimensional fabric of the Realm of Reality and the Realm of Unreality, thus rendering the Sarnathians extinct.

 The orb itself was buried deep in the ground for millions of years, until it was discovered by Karnath, an evil sorcerer.
 Upon finding the orb, Karnath fused it into his own magical staff, and on doing so learned the history of the Sarnathians.
 He became obsessed with the orb and the task of releasing these beings from the Realm of Unreality.
 After years of isolation in his castle, as his own death was drawing near, Karnath was finally able to cast a powerful spell over his staff.
 This spell was designed such that upon contact with the orb, it would unleash its most powerful state and tear the fabric of reality once more.

-The staff was then hidden deep below the castle and inscribed with powerful magical symbols to protect it.
-Before he died, Karnath broke the key into sixteen pieces and hid them throughout his castle.
+The staff was then hidden deep below the castle in a mystical obelisk, inscribed with powerful magical symbols to protect it.
+The obelisk was locked by a key which Karnath broke into 16 pieces and hid them throughout his castle.
 Centuries later, an aristocrat adventurer, Sir Arthur Pendragon, ventures inside the castle in order to defuse the orb before midnight.
-Should he fail, its power would be unleashed, and the resulting inter-dimensional rip would wipe out the human race.
+Should he fail, its power would be unleashed and the resulting inter-dimensional rip would wipe out the human race.